Nitrogen216/ccusage-heat30/README.md

 ## Acknowledgments

-This project is built upon and extends the [ccusage](https://github.com/ryoppippi/ccusage) library, which is licensed under the MIT License.
+This project is built upon and extends the [ccusage](https://github.com/ryoppippi/ccusage) project and consumes its scoped npm release [`@ccusage/codex`](https://www.npmjs.com/package/@ccusage/codex) for Codex metrics, all licensed under the MIT License.
 Modifications and enhancements in this tool are also provided under the MIT License.

 Special thanks to these amazing open source projects that made this tool possible:

-- **[ccusage](https://github.com/ryoppippi/ccusage)** by [@ryoppippi](https://github.com/ryoppippi) – The core library for Claude Code usage data collection and analysis (MIT License).
+- **[ccusage](https://github.com/ryoppippi/ccusage)** by [@ryoppippi](https://github.com/ryoppippi) – The core project powering the [`@ccusage/codex`](https://www.npmjs.com/package/@ccusage/codex) CLI used for Claude Code usage data collection and analysis (MIT License).
 - **[ccstat](https://github.com/ktny/ccstat)** by [@ktny](https://github.com/ktny) – Inspiration and reference for Claude Code usage visualization.

 ## License